 The EDA is now inviting Member States to register for the third conference of the CF SEDSS II taking place in Nicosia Cyprus from 26 to 27 February 2019.

 The Conference will take place in Nicosia, Cyprus.

 Delegates will be provided with accommodation at the conference facility which will be booked by the EDA Admin Support staff.

 Logistics and reimbursement guidance are available here.

 Delegates must indicate on registration, if they will make use of the accommodation provided.

 Accommodation costs incurred elsewhere will not be reimbursed.
 Please note that failure to use the accommodation provided once it has been booked and without notifying the CF SEDSS II management team will incur a charge to the relevant Member States' Ministry of Defence.
 All catering arrangements will be provided by the conference facility.

-The draft Conference Programme for the third conference is available here.
+The final Conference Programme for the third conference is available here.

 If you have any questions please contact the management team directly at firstname.lastname@example.org or through the contact page on the EDEN website.